dylan-lang/dylan-programming-book/source/start.rst

 In Dylan, these variables are called *module variables*.
 A module variable has a name and a value.
 For now, you can consider module variables to be like global variables in other languages.
-(See :ref:`reuse-modules`, for information about modules.)
+(See :ref:`libraries-modules`, for information about modules.)
 Module variables can have different values assigned to them during the execution of a program.
 When you define a module variable, you must *initialize* it;
 that is, you must provide an initial value for it.
 For example, the